K0rnfeld/Electronic_DnD_Dice/README.md

 # Info
 I used this project to simulate all DnD dices on an 4x7 Segment display.
-Therefore the D1 Mini NodeMCU simulates all the dices and the buttons let you choose which dice and when to role.
+Therefore the D1 Mini NodeMCU simulates all the dices and the buttons let you choose which dice you want to use and when to role.

 I used a Wemos D1 Mini NodeMCU Board for this project because i wanted a small Microcontroller and had some of them lying around.
 I didn't even used the wifi capabilities.
 But you could essentialy also use other Boards like an Arduino Nano.
 You'd just have to change the GPIO pins in code.